ccmlab-ubc/lab-manual/intro.md

 Welcome to the Computation, Cognition, and Movement Lab!
 This lab manual was written with you in mind: it's here to help you onboard and get oriented to the lab and the work that we do.
 It is also meant to provide some helpful tips on how to best use your first few days/weeks/months/years in the lab.

-If you're new to the lab, please read through the entire "book".
+Please read through the entire "book".
 Let me know if you have any questions and how I can help.

 -*Hyosub*